equinor/webviz-subsurface-components/src/lib/components/LeafletMap/README.md

 ## 📚 Layers

-Layers make the basis for the layered map component.
+Layers make the basis for the leafletMap component.
 Changing the map means adding, updating or deleting a layer in some way.

 This component is using leaflet.js, meaning we divide layers into two categories:
 - **Base layers:**